 4. Small Business Coaching Can Help Businesses Learn to Cut Costs

 If there’s one thing coaches are supposed to be good at, it’s helping individuals, teams, and businesses work smarter instead of harder.
 The team that doesn’t know how to work smart will defeat itself, no matter how much energy they put behind their strategies.
 Small business coaches are a natural fit for helping businesses learn how and where they’re working smart, and how and where they could be working smarter.
 Smarter teams are more efficient and productive, and less stressed, so better results are almost inevitable.

 “But Small Business Coaching Seems Like a Waste of Money”

 Does your payroll software seem like a waste of money?
 After all, people handled payroll in ledgers long before software was available to do it.
 But the fact is, using the software reduces mistakes, makes it so you can hire fewer people, and ultimately represents a return on investment.
 The same is true of coaching.
 The experienced small business coach knows what small businesses are doing to raise productivity, cut costs, and collaborate better, and he or she can bring that knowledge to you and help you apply it to your specific situation successfully.

 I strongly believe that small businesses can benefit from small business coaching, perhaps even disproportionately so.
-I invite you to join my mailing list and receive regular updates rich with information on how you as a small business leader can best go about working smarter and using your unique strengths to differentiate your business from competitors.
+I invite you to check my blog and read regular updates rich with information on how you as a small business leader can best go about working smarter and using your unique strengths to differentiate your business from competitors.
 Small business coaching is about taking a number of elements and learning how to put them together so that they’re greater than the sum of their parts, and I would be happy to help you as you pursue that process.